 This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Microbial Metabolism – Transcription and Translation of Genetic Information”.

 1. Translation takes place before transcription.

-Explanation: According to central dogma of molecular genetics, the first step is DNA replication, the second is transcription and the last step is translation.
+Explanation: According to the central dogma of molecular genetics, the first step is DNA replication, the second is a transcription and the last step is translation.

 2. Which of the following bacteria can synthesize all of the amino acids required for protein synthesis?

 c) Saccharomyces cerevisiae

 Explanation: Microorganisms differ widely in their ability to synthesize amino acids like E.coli can synthesize all of the amino acids required for protein synthesis, whereas lactic acid bacteria cannot.

 3. RNAase is a single polypeptide chain of __________ amino acid residues.

 Explanation: RNAase is a single polypeptide chain of 124 amino acid residues; it is folded, bent and twisted into a globular shape in its active form.